Shakthi/UnityActions/README.md

 ```c#
 Action.Run(aTransform,new MoveBy(10 ,new Vector3(10,1,1)));
 ```
-Above code move transforms 'aTransform' by Vector3(10,1,1) in 10 seconds.
+Above code move/transforms 'aTransform' by Vector3(10,1,1) units in 10 seconds.
 Now this is basic one, more complex example follows.
 ```c#
   Sequence seq= new Sequence(new MoveBy(3 ,new Vector3(10,1,1)),
 								new RotateBy(5,new Vector3(180,0,0)),